ninja-ide/ninja-ide-web/README.md

 ninja-ide-web
 =============

-Web site for NINJA-IDE
+Website for NINJA-IDE

-This readme is work in progress (like the site!) so take it easy with the issues report.
+This readme file is work in progress (like the site!) so take it easy with the issue reports.